 \subsection{Preliminaries}

 First we establish some notation.
 The fermionic symmetry group $G_f$ of an invertible phase always has a $\Z_2^f$ subgroup corresponding to the conservation of fermion parity.
 In general, $G_f$ is a central extension of a symmetry group $G_b$ by $\Z_2^f$.
-The group law in $G_f$ is specified by a 2-cocycle $\omega_2 \in Z^2(G_b,\Z_2)$, as follows.
+The group law in $G_f$ is specified by a 2-cocycle $\omega_2 \in Z^2(G_b,\Z_2)$ (this notation is explained in Appendix \ref{sec:highercup}), as follows.
 Denote a general element in $G_f$ as a pair $({\bf g},a)$, where ${\bf g} \in G_b$ and $a \in \Z_2^f$.
 Then, the group law in $G_f$ is

 A nontrivial $[\omega_2]$ class implies that the local fermion transforms as a projective representation of $G_b$, which is still a linear representation of $G_f$.
 The fermion carries fractional $G_b$ quantum numbers as specified by the projective representation.
 We also define the homomorphism $s_1: G_b \rightarrow \Z_2$.
 If ${\bf g}$ is unitary, $s_1({\bf g}) = 0$; if ${\bf g}$ is antiunitary, $s_1({\bf g}) = 1$.
 For instance, if the symmetry is the time-reversal symmetry $\mathbf{T}^2=(-1)^F$ with the local fermion transforming as a Kramer's doublet, then the bosonic symmetry $\mathbf{T}^2=1$ is extended by $\mathbb{Z}_2^f$ with nontrivial extension class $[\omega_2]$ characterized by the nontrivial component $\omega_2(\mathbf{T},\mathbf{T}) = 1$.